MMA-HHG/MMA/1DTDSE/README.md

 The binary then computes the CTDSE given the input parameters in the preprocessed `CUPRAD_results_file.h5` and indices of the field.
 The output is stored in the new HDF5 file `results_(512,75).h5`.

 ## Python-TDSE wrapper
+The Python-TDSE wrapper is an API that binds compiled C dynamic library, containing CTDSE functions, with the convenient Python interface.
+The methods and classes are located in the `PythonTDSE.py` file.

+Because the C language utilizes allocatable arrays and pointers, the approach inevitably comes with many caveats such as memory freeing, etc. The methods for loading the C arrays and freeing memory are implemented, however the user has to manually delete memory once access to the data is no longer required.

+A detailed explanation of the Python-TDSE wrapper is provided in the Jupyter Notebook file `PythonTDSE.ipynb`.

 <!-- # Development